ShippingEasy/bizness/README.md

 #### Subscribing

 Once an operation is publishing events, we wanted to make it easy for other operations to subscribe to those events.
-To wire up a class to easily subscribe to these events, simple extend the `Bizness::Subscriber` module.
+To wire up a class to easily subscribe to these events, simply extend the `Bizness::Subscriber` module.
 That gives your class access to the `subscribe` method.

 You can use the `subscribe` method in one of two ways: with or without a block.
 You can use the block as a builder for your operation, translating the values coming in from the message into the arguments necessary to initialize your operation.
 You should always return an initialized operation from this block.